Due to essential upgrades, access to digital images will be temporarily unavailable between 10.30 am and 12 pm AEDT on Monday, 2 March 2020.

 Promotional material only.
 Many libraries prefer not to use the bags, and just need promotional material for display and for clients to take if they want them.

-Orders for promotional material have now closed.
+Orders for promotional material will open soon.

 Don't forget to use the pull-up Find Legal Answers banner.
 Most libraries have been sent a banner, to keep and to use for events such as Law Week.
 We also have a limited number of extra banners which can be sent out to you on loan.
 If you would like one, please email Catherine with the date the banner is required and your delivery address.